-In this introductory level course we learn to recognize and explain the core components of the Amazon Kinesis Service and where those services can be applied.
+In this introductory course, you will learn to recognize and explain the core components of the Amazon Kinesis Service and where those services can be applied.

 - Introduction to Amazon Kinesis Streams